infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 SRR12: identical.

-SRR13: Trinquart's edge list has 28 edges, and our edge list has 26 edges.
+SRR13: Trinquart's edge list has 28 edges, and our edge list has 28 edges.
 The differences:
 - our edge list has 13 --> 46, 13 --> 76 that are not in the Trinquart's edge list.
-- Trinquart's edge list has: 13 --> 34, 13 --> 42, 13 --> 43, 13 --> 55 that are not in our edge list.
+- Trinquart's edge list has: 13 --> 34, 13 --> 42 that are not in our edge list.
 Reason:
 We found PSR46 and PSR76 as included PSRs in SRR13.
-We did not find PSR34, PSR42, PSR43 and PSR55 as included PSRs in SRR13.
-In particular, PSR43 and PSR55 met the inclusion criteria of SRR13.
-However, they report randomized controlled trial (RCT) studies, and only two RCT studies were identified.
-Therefore, the analysis of RCTs was abandoned, and PSR43 and PSR55 did not contribute to the evidence synthesis of SRR13.
+We did not find PSR34, PSR42 as included PSRs in SRR13.

 SRR14: identical.